tournesol-app/tournesol/infra/README.md

 - Once the installation terminates and the VM has rebooted:
   - login as root using your hypervisor interface, install `sudo` and add your user into the `sudo` group: `apt install sudo && gpasswd -a <username> sudo`
-  - still as root, run `visudo` to edit `/etc/sudoers` and change the line `%sudo ALL=(ALL:ALL) ALL` into `%sudo ALL=(ALL:ALL) NOPASSWD:ALL` to allow members of the `sudo` group to execute commands as root without entering their password
-  - push your ssh key with `ssh-copy-id <username>@<vm-address>` using the password defined during installation
+  - make sure to be able to reach port 22 of the VM somehow (could be a port forward in your hypervisor)

 ## Provisioning

-- make sure to be able to reach port 22 of the VM somehow (could be a port forward in your hypervisor)
+- push your ssh key with `ssh-copy-id <username>@<ip-address>` using the password defined during installation
+- Connect to the SSH port 22
+- As root, run `visudo` to edit `/etc/sudoers` and change the line `%sudo ALL=(ALL:ALL) ALL` into `%sudo ALL=(ALL:ALL) NOPASSWD:ALL` to allow members of the `sudo` group to execute commands as root without entering their password
 - Adapt `ansible/inventory.yml` file to reflect how you connect to the host you configure (if you don't have the necessary setup, don't set `letsencrypt_email` variable)
 - One way to use the `ansible_host`, `domain_name`, `api_domain_name`, `mediawiki_domain_name` and `grafana_domain_name` variables is to let them as is (`tournesol-vm`, `tournesol-api`, `tournesol-wiki` and `tournesol-grafana`) and to put a `<VM_IP> tournesol-vm tournesol-api tournesol-wiki tournesol-grafana` line in your `/etc/hosts` file
 - Check the administrators list in `ansible/group_vars/tournesol.yml`